aicenter/ShoDi/csv-parser/README.md

 On my computer (Intel Core i7-8550U @ 1.80GHz/Toshiba XG5 SSD), it is capable of parsing the [69.9 MB 2015_StateDepartment.csv](https://github.com/vincentlaucsb/csv-data/tree/master/real_data) in 0.33 seconds.

-### Robust
+### Robust Yet Flexible
-#### RFC 4180 Compliance
+#### RFC 4180 and Beyond
-This CSV parser is much more than a fancy string splitter, and follows every guideline from [RFC 4180](https://www.rfc-editor.org/rfc/rfc4180.txt).
-An optional strict parsing mode can be enabled to sniff out errors in files.
+This CSV parser is much more than a fancy string splitter, and parses all files following [RFC 4180](https://www.rfc-editor.org/rfc/rfc4180.txt).

-#### Non-RFC 4180 Deviations
-We know that actual CSV files come with many different quirks.
-In addition, there are many CSV-inspired formats like tab-separated values.
-Thus, this CSV library has many features for dealing with this reality:
+However, in reality we know that RFC 4180 is just a suggestion, and there's many "flavors" of CSV such as tab-delimited files.
+Thus, this library has:
  * Automatic delimiter guessing
  * Ability to ignore comments in leading rows and elsewhere
  * Ability to handle rows of different lengths

+By default, rows of variable length are silently ignored, although you may elect to keep them or throw an error.

 #### Encoding
-This CSV parser will handle ANSI and UTF-8 encoded files.
-It does not try to decode UTF-8, except for detecting and stripping byte order marks.
+This CSV parser is encoding-agnostic and will handle ANSI and UTF-8 encoded files.
+It does not try to decode UTF-8, except for detecting and stripping UTF-8 byte order marks.

 ### Well Tested
 This CSV parser has an extensive test suite and is checked for memory safety with Valgrind.
 If you still manage to find a bug,